barnabywalters/Schraeg/README.md

 I called it “Schräg” because of both the angled panel design, the weird sounds possible with Bastl’s cool distortion circuits, and the strange way KiCAD mangled the panel graphics.

 A bit more than a year after building the first Schräg, I finally got around to fixing the various small issues with the first board revision, and asking Bastl if they were okay with me open-sourcing the project.
 They were, and here we are.

+## Changelog

+### v0.2.1

+* Fixed the LM4040 schematic symbols and PCB traces (#2)

+### v0.2

+* First version released to the public.
+* These boards have an issue with the LM4040 orientation (see #2).
+Depending on the specific LM4040s, it may not cause any problems, but if building from scratch it’s best to install them correctly the first time.
+To fix it, solder the LM4040s at an angle so that pin 2 (NC) gets connected to pin 3 (5V Ref or GND, depending on the LM4040)